0x0v1/MVT-Android-Heuristics/batteryusage/README.md

      This score combines the number of suspicious apps with the impact of system wakeups and wakelocks.

 5. **Ordered and Detailed Suspicious Apps List**
-   - Suspicious apps are listed in order from most to least suspicious.
-Next to each app, the output explains why it was flagged (e.g., high battery usage with low foreground activity).
+   - Suspicious apps are listed in order from most to least likely to be malicious.
+Next to each app, the output explains why it was flagged (e.g., "high battery usage with low foreground activity" or "excessive background consumption relative to typical system processes").
    - If an app is also flagged as a possible system process, it is indicated with the label **POSSIBLY SYSTEM PROCESS (needs verification)**.
-   - The suspicious apps list is also color-coded to differentiate system-like apps (displayed in yellow) from non-system apps (displayed in red).
+   - The list is color-coded to differentiate system-like apps (displayed in yellow) from non-system apps (displayed in red).

 6. **Exclusion of UID Mapping Section**
-   - The final output omits the UID-to-package mapping section to keep the focus on battery usage and suspicious app analysis.
+   - The final output omits the UID‑to‑package mapping section to maintain focus on battery usage and suspicious app analysis.

 ## Understanding the `adb shell dumpsys batterystats --checkin` Output